tracker1/mssql-ng/README.md

 ```
 #################################################################
-WORK IN PROGRESS - NO CODE CHECKED IN, LAYING OUT INTERFACE FIRST
+WORK IN PROGRESS - NOT IN NPM - WILL BE MAKING BREAKING CHANGES
 #################################################################
 ```